 When, we can’t say as there’s so much uncertainty in Australia and around the globe currently.
 But it will recover because we’ve been here before.

 What COVID has highlighted is the importance of having a Super strategy in place.
-If you don’t have one, it’s never too early or too late to reach out to an adviser, whether you’re in your 20s or 60s.
+If you don’t have one, it’s never too early or too late to reach out to an advisor, whether you’re in your 20s or 60s.
 The aim is to really understand what it is that your Super is invested in and look at that against your current life stage and goals, and make sure it’s the right fit for you.

 Australians are incredibly resilient.
 I look at the year that we’ve had with the bushfires and flooding and now the COVID situation, and there’s been a lot stress and uncertainty.
 If you throw that into the mix, along with the volatility in investment markets, it’s easy to understand how people can feel uneasy about their Super.
 But use that resilience that you’ve got to take steps to understand what’s happening and how you’re exposed to it.